 Why is that?

 The simple solution is to say that the premises and conclusion are linked by an inference rule.
-That is, an inference rule itself explains the relation between the premises and the conclusion.
+The inference rule itself explains the relation between the premises and the conclusion.

 Nonetheless, that sounds (at a prima facie level) like a cop-out.
 To simply say that premises are linked to a conclusion by an inference rule doesn't appear to be saying anything... much.
-Indeed that inference rule, again, will need to be explained by a further premise... surely.
+Indeed that inference rule, again, will need to be explained by a further premise.
+It can also be said that saying that "premises are linked to a conclusion by an inference rule" is itself a justification or a further premise.

 That is unless that inference rule somehow works without any justification or explanation.
-Perhaps (as with Wittgenstein’s phrase) it's something “seen but not said”; just as the logical nature of the logical constants cannot be said; only seen.
+In other words, it's not a justification: it's just a rule.
+Perhaps (as with Wittgenstein’s phrase) it's something that "can be seen but not said”; just as the logical nature of the logical constants can't be said; only seen.